apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 All NIC bonding is optional.

 XenServer expects all nodes in a cluster will have the same network cabling and same bonds implemented.
-In an installation the master will be the first host that was added to the cluster and the slave hosts will be all subsequent hosts added to the cluster.
-The bonds present on the master set the expectation for hosts added to the cluster later.
-The procedure to set up bonds on the master and slaves are different, and are described below.
+In an installation the primary will be the first host that was added to the cluster and the secondary hosts will be all subsequent hosts added to the cluster.
+The bonds present on the primary set the expectation for hosts added to the cluster later.
+The procedure to set up bonds on the primary and secondary are different, and are described below.
 There are several important implications of this:

 -  You must set bonds on the first host added to a cluster.
 Then you must use xe commands as below to establish the same bonds in the second and subsequent hosts added to a cluster.

--  Slave hosts in a cluster must be cabled exactly the same as the master.
-For example, if eth0 is in the private bond on the master, it must be in the management network for added slave hosts.
+-  Secondary hosts in a cluster must be cabled exactly the same as the primary.
+For example, if eth0 is in the private bond on the primary, it must be in the management network for added secondary hosts.

 Management Network Bonding